BurgerXXL420/Axiom-Brushes-for-Conquest-Reforged/README.md

 This brush is similar to the Conquest Plants Brush but is designed specifically for placing crops, allowing you to set a minimum and maximum age.
 Plants of different ages will be placed according to a noise pattern (with optional randomness), just like in the Conquest Plants Brush.
 An eraser and replace mode is also featured.

 ### Conquest Layers Brush
 This brush allows you to paint layered terrain similar to painting normal terrain using the Noise Painter.
+(Using the Noise Painter directly with layers has the disadvantage of ignoring `layers=8` blocks.
+This brush will simply replace them with the full blocks, at the cost of having to manually set the full blocks in the UI in addition to the layers.)

 ## Installation
 To use the brush, copy the contents of the `.lua` files directly into the Lua Script Brush Console within the Axiom Mod.
 To save different default presets for a brush, you have to directly change the default values in the code.
 Further explanations on how this is done are found in the `.lua` files.